 Who Should Attend?

 Instruction is geared to multi-discipline professionals involved with integrated systems such as CE (Clinical Engineers), BMETs (Biomedical Equipment Technician), IT (Information Technologist), Safety and Risk Officers, and Facility Managers.
-To maximize the peer learning opportunity, AAMI recommends this course for those who already have a basic understanding of integrating devices into a network.
+To maximize the peer learning opportunity, HTF/AAMI recommends this course for those who already have a basic understanding of integrating devices into a network.

 Date & Locations